denngan/secProtocols_epfl18/nonceDis.md

 -- an authenticated mode of operation;
 -- Advanced Encryption Standart (AES).

-3. **In which version of TLS is AES-GCM used?**
+4. **In which version of TLS is AES-GCM used?**
 Version 1.3.

-4. **What is AEAD?**
+5. **What is AEAD?**
-AEAD -
+AEAD - authenticated encryption with associated data.

-5. What is a nonce?
-Where is it used in AES-GCM?
+6. **What is a nonce?
+Where is it used in AES-GCM?**
+Nonce is an arbitrary number that can be used just once.
+In AES-GCM it is used in the formation of IV (initialization vector).
+IV = salt32 || nonce64.

-6. What is a Galois Field?
+7. **What is a Galois Field?**
+Galois Field is a field that contains a finite number of elements.

-5. What is the best way to generate a nonce?
+8. **What is the best way to generate a nonce?**
+There are two posiibilities: using a counter or using a Linear Feedback Shift Register (LFSR: a shift register whose input bit is a linear function of its previous state).

-6. What is the difference between using a counter and LSFR for nonce generation?
+9. **What is the difference between using a counter and LSFR for nonce generation?**

 8. Why should nonces not be created randomly?
 9. What does the Birthday Paradox imply.
 10. What is known plaintext attack?
 How does it work in AES-GCM?